Preserve Our Natural Playground

 - Celebrate Culture - I will immerse myself in California’s diverse local cultures and embrace the traditions and practices I encounter.

 - Teach Others - I will lead by example and share these practices with fellow travelers, acknowledging that we all share the responsibility to protect California.

-The Adopt-A-Trail Program with the Big Bear Trails Foundation gives individuals and groups an opportunity to adopt a section of trail on an annual basis.
+The Adopt-A-Trail Program with Big Bear Trails gives individuals and groups an opportunity to adopt a section of a San Bernardino National Forest trail on an annual basis.
 Each sponsor supports their Adopted Trail through financial contributions and volunteer trail work.

 Looking to be a more active volunteer?
-Sign up with the Big Bear Trails Foundation Trail Host program!
-You'll provide information and support to visitors and be the eyes and ears of the trails, reporting trail conditions and inappropriate activities.
+Sign up with Big Bear Trails' Trail Host program!
+You'll provide information and support to visitors and be the eyes and ears of the trails, reporting on trail conditions and inappropriate activities.

-See other volunteer programs and learn how to get involved with the Southern California Mountains Foundation.
+Learn how to get involved with one of the many volunteer programs with the Southern California Mountains Foundation.